xiaoella/find_my_laura_ashley/README.md

 <img src="src/images/dresses.png" alt="dresses" width="500"/>

 I aimed to curate the dataset to closely mimic the type of images the model would encounter when deployed.
+Specifically, for the non-logo images, I selected examples that represent real listings.
+These images showcase various elements such as the dress, intricate details, and different parts of the label, thereby providing a comprehensive representation of the non-logo context.

 ### Instructions to Make Predictions on Fetched Data
-**To make predictions (running the `predict.py` script):**
+Running the `predict.py` script:
 ```
 python predict.py
 ```